Materials-Consortia/OPTIMADE/optimade.rst

 - **Requirements/Conventions**:

   - Each trajectory MUST have a :property:`reference_structure`.
-  - This :property:`reference_structure` MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field MUST specify which frame has been used.
+  - This :property:`reference_structure` MAY be one of the frames from the trajectory, in that case the `reference_frame`_ field SHOULD specify which frame has been used.
   - This reference frame has the same properties as the `Structures Entries`_ namely:

     - `elements`_